NalaGinrut/ragnarok/README.md

 Besides, Guile has the fine-intergrated delimited-continuation in its language core.
 It can be used for handling async-IO easily.
 This feature (provided in language core) only supported by Scala/Ocaml/Haskell/Scheme45, and Guile (of course).

-The last but not the least, Guile as Scheme is suitable for Actors-model since it was implemented by the idea to implement Actors.
+The last but not the least, Guile as Scheme is suitable for Actors-model since it was born by the idea to implement Actors.
 And the most expectation is the Actors-model based on delimited-continuation could provide more performance with async-IO.

 The notable features listed here: